bmphx2/JSTargetFuzzer-v1.0/README.md

 ### RQ3
-The crashes found during our experiment is located in ./crashes/.
+The crashes found during our experiment is located in the [Crashes](crashes/) folder.
 Both JS files responsible for the JerryScript and Duktape crashes are stored in the folder.

 The JavaScript files that caused  the crashes are saved in a directory determined by the command-line, for example
 ```bash